ddutt/cloud-native-data-center-networking/README.md

    2. Distributed Routing with eBGP
    3. OSPF + iBGP with Distributed Routing

 Each of these scenarios also has validation playbooks as described in chapter 18.
 Those validation playbooks have been embedded inside each of the appropriate scenarios.

 **The topologies used in this github differ from the ones used in the deployment chapters in the book**.
 They've been simplified and expanded.
 Simplified by reducing the number of servers to enable the simulation to run on a 16GB RAM laptop.
 Expanded by using a generic single attach and a dual-attach topology for all scenarios described in the book.
+But, I've stayed true to the IP addresses and ASNs used in the book.
+Only in the case of EVPN have the servers under each pair of switches been put in different VLANs to demonstrate multiple VNIs.
+I've also stayed true to the interface names used in the book and in this repository.
+Thus, the configuration files should look mostly alike.

-Single attached servers is common in larger networks while dual-attached servers is common in enterprise and smaller networks.
+Singly attached servers is common in larger networks while dual-attached servers is common in enterprise and smaller networks.

 The dual-attached server topology used across all the scenarios looks like this:

 ![Dual-Attach Topology](./dual-attach-topo.png)

-The single-attached server topology used across all the scenarios looks like this:
+The singly-attached server topology used across all the scenarios looks like this:

 ![Single-Attach Topology](./single-attach-topo.png)

+In the singly-attached servers topology, the peerlinks between the leaves exist, but are not used and CLAG is not configured.

+## Starting/Stopping the Topology

+`vagrant` doesn't take a filename as an option and so depending on the hypervisor you're choosing - KVM/libvirt or Virtualbox - you must copy the appropriate Vagrantfile to Vagrantfile.
+Thus, if you're using KVM, copy Vagrantfile-kvm to Vagrantfile.

+Once you've the file called `Vagrantfile`, you start the topology with `vagrant up`.
+If you want to spin up only a subset of the nodes, you can do so by specifying the nodes you want to spin up.
+For example, if you wish to spin up the network with just the leaves and spines without the servers and edges, you can do so using `vagrant up spine01 spine02 leaf01 leaf02 leaf03 leaf04`.
+The playbooks should all run with the limited topology too, but you'll see errors (only once) for the nodes that cannot be found.

+To destroy the topology, you run `vagrant destroy -f`.
+To destroy a subset of nodes, you specify the node names to destroy.
+For example, run `vagrant destroy -f leaf03 leaf04` to destroy only the nodes leaf03 and leaf04.

 ## Running the Playbooks

 We use Ansible to run the playbooks.
-After installing Ansible, you can deploy the configuration via the command `ansible-playbook -b deploy.yml`.
+After starting the topology, you can deploy the configuration via the command `ansible-playbook -b deploy.yml`.
 You can switch between subscenarios by running the `reset.yml` playbook within each of the scenarios before running the `deploy.yml` playbook.

 The `-b` option is to inform Ansible to execute the commands as root.

+The playbooks for each of the scenarios uses Ansible as a dumb file copier.
+The code samples under the Ansible directory provides options for the dual attach topology and a single scenario with different levels of sophistication.

+As this book is vendor-neutral, with demonstrations and samples using specific vendors owing to my familiarity and the availability of Vagrant boxes, I've not followed the methodology of writing playbooks dictated by any vendor.
+I've tried to use the most easily understandable and open source code as much as possible.
+Specifically in the case of Cumulus, all FRR configuration is viewable as `/etc/frr/frr.conf`.
+All bridging (L2) and VXLAN configuration is under `/etc/network/interfaces` because FRR does not support any L2 or VXLAN configuration as of version 7.2.
+You can access FRR's shell via the `vtysh` command. vtysh provides network operators unfamiliar with Linux with a shell that's more familiar.
+Cumulus-familiar network operators can also use the NCLU commands available under the `net` family of commands.